functionally/mantis/ReadMe.md

 	  -h,--help                Show this help text

-### Extract information from all blocks and transactions
+### Download information from all blocks and transactions

-#### Extract scripts from blockchain
+#### Download scripts from blockchain

     Usage: mantis chain-scripts CONFIG_FILE [--output OUTPUT_DIR]
-      Extract scripts used as transaction witnesses in the blockchain.
+      Download scripts used as transaction witnesses.

     Available options:
       CONFIG_FILE              Path to configuration file.